 - By using a table of content you can improve your users’ experience way more than you think.

 Asana’s help center is easily one of my favorites.

-With Netflix’s simplicity and Stonly’s sleek look combined, Asana has no eye-straining colors or images but a white interface with a futuristic look.
+With a simplistic and sleek interface, Asana has no eye-straining colors or images but a white background with a futuristic look.

 Although there is a search bar, it is obvious that it is not a priority.
 What Asana prioritizes is whether you need help starting up, solving a problem, or upgrading.

 It is nothing but brilliant to minimize the whole support experience to three categories.
 But it is also brilliant to minimize support channels into categories.
 Without getting the page too crowded, Asana manages to offer help in many ways.